ustabar/ghcop-pricing/README.md

 4. **User-level**: Track spending for individual users ($0 user budget = no access at all)

 You can use budgets to get alerts as you approach limits and to enforce hard stops on usage.
 For example, if you want to allow some additional usage but keep it in check, you could set a user-level budget slightly above the included amount.

 ---

-## 🤖 **What Does Copilot Itself Say?**

-Let me have some fun.
-I asked GitHub Copilot how it views its new pricing system.
-Here's its "voice":

-> *"Hey!
-Ready for me to explain my new billing model?
-Think of it this way: I'm a work of art.
-Human design (expensive), a simple question (cheap), or a long orchestration (really pricey).
-I'm not telling you the price—I'm telling you **the real cost**.*
->
-> *In the old system, you'd ask "how many minutes?"
-Now you ask "how many tokens?"
-And you get all the details.
-You know the price, you can choose the model, you can control your budget.*
->
-> *This is fair.
-This is transparent.
-And—in Aikido's language—this is understanding the source of energy."*

-Pretty cool, right? 😎

----

-## 💡 **Final Thoughts**

-GitHub Copilot's new usage-based billing model is designed for organizations and developers who want to control costs while using resources efficiently.
-With transparent budget controls, a pooling system that optimizes flexibility, and diverse model options, Copilot offers a tailored solution for every size and needs profile.

-**Key Message:** Make informed decisions.
-Understand your team's usage patterns, choose the right models, and set budget limits wisely.
-This way, you can harness the power of AI while keeping costs under control.

----